 Mils (NATO) to Gradians Converter

-Enter the angle in mils below to get the value converted to gradians.
+Enter the angle in mils below to convert it to gradians.

 Result in Gradians: